Budgeting: In the symphony of personal finance, the budget serves as the conductor, orchestrating …

 What is Income?
 Defination, Types & Concept

-What is an Assets?
+What is an Asset?
 Defination, Types & Concept

 Defining a Budget